RSS

 Seth Herd

-I work on technical alignment, but doing that has forced me to branch into alignment targets, alignment difficulty, and societal and field sociological issues, because choosing the best technical research approach depends on all of those.
+I work on technical alignment, but doing that has led me to also work on alignment targets, alignment difficulty, and societal and field sociological issues, because choosing the best technical research approach depends on all of those.

 Principal articles: